 Can Sustainable Investing Save the World?
-Reviewing the Impact of Investors on Companies
+Reviewing the Mechanisms of Investor Impact

 Keywords: Sustainable Investment; Impact; Causality; Literature Review; Sustainable Development Goals (SDGs)